TrishalGit/Ideological_Bias_Twitter_News/README.md

  - All the datasets are processed and stored in 'data' folder.
  - The classification models use dataset files from 'data' folder.
  - Follow Dataset Generation steps to regenerate/modify existing dataset.
+ - File paths are currently hardcoded in the files.
+Will try to add some automation in future.

 ## Libraries and Installations
  - We have used Python 3 for execution of all our models except for BERT we used Google Collab for pre-installed tenserflow libraries